 - All children from birth to age 8 and their parents or caregiver are welcome.
 This is a special time to enjoy books and spend time together.

 - Free reading activities and children’s books are provided; ideally to be given out at weekly events throughout the summer.

-- Parents receive with new skills, motivation and encouragement to read 20 minutes every day with their children.
-Depending on available budget, the adults may also be given take-home materials to help encourage their young readers.
+- Parents receive new skills, motivation, and encouragement to read 20 minutes every day with their children.
+Depending on the available budget, the adult attendees may also be given take-home materials to help encourage their young readers.

 - Dates, times, and locations of READ Up events are promoted early and posted throughout the community.